-Amangani offers 29 Suites, 5 Deluxe Suites, 2 Amangani Suites, 1 Shoshone Suite, 1 Sena Suite, 1 Spring Gulch and the Grand Teton Suite.
+Amangani offers 29 Suites, 5 Deluxe Suites, 2 Amangani Suites, 1 Shoshone Suite, 1 Sena Suite, 1 Spring Gulch, and the Grand Teton Suite.
 These suites include a bedroom/living room and a spacious bathroom/dressing room.
-The living area consists of a king-size platform bed and a gas lit fireplace.
-Furnishings include a redwood-frame day bed for lounging, a black resin-and-terrazzo dining table, woven cowhide chairs in faux wolf fabric and a pine-stump table.
-The suites also offer a mini-bar, a CD player, a TV/DVD and a two-line phone with data plug-in, as well as complimentary WIFI.
+The living area consists of a king-size platform bed and a gas-lit fireplace.
+Furnishings include a redwood-frame day bed for lounging, a black resin-and-terrazzo dining table, woven cowhide chairs in faux wolf fabric, and a pine-stump table.
+The suites also offer a mini-bar, a CD player, a TV/DVD, and a two-line phone with a data plug-in, as well as complimentary Wi-Fi.
 Living-area walls are decorated with back-lit cedar planks.

-Sliding glass doors lead to a deck, with mountain and valley views.
-A deep soaking tub with a window view highlights the large bathroom/dressing area and the twin vanities and shower room are trimmed in slate.
-Double dressing areas include a full-length mirror, as well as drawers, shelves and open closet space for two.
+Sliding glass doors lead to a deck with mountain and valley views.
+A deep soaking tub with a window view highlights the large bathroom/dressing area, and the twin vanities and shower room are trimmed in slate.
+Double dressing areas include a full-length mirror and drawers, shelves, and open closet space for two.
 The floor is of clear-heart redwood.

-The Grill, a 65-seat dining room, is open for breakfast, lunch and dinner.
-A wood-burning fireplace, redwood-panelled walls and ceiling, specially commissioned artwork and window views to the mountains lend a mood of stylish comfort.
-The Grill specializes in creative American cuisine including steaks, chops, seafood and regionally produced organic foods.
-Private dinners and receptions are arranged in the special-occasion room, adjacent to the library and picnic lunches are available.
+The Grill, a 65-seat dining room, is open for breakfast, lunch, and dinner.
+A wood-burning fireplace, redwood-paneled walls and ceiling, specially commissioned artwork, and window views to the mountains lend a mood of stylish comfort.
+The Grill specializes in creative American cuisine, including steaks, chops, seafood, and regionally produced organic foods.
+Private dinners and receptions are arranged in the special-occasion room, adjacent to the library, and picnic lunches are available.

-You will benefit from the following FREE perks at Amangani, Jackson Hole, Wyoming if you book with luxury travel concierge:
+You will benefit from the following free benefits at Amangani, Jackson Hole, Wyoming if you book with luxury travel concierge: